tektoncd/cli/docs/cmd/tkn_hub_get.md

 ### Options

 ```
-      --from string      Name of Catalog to which resource belongs to.
+      --from string      Name of Catalog to which resource belongs to. (default "tekton")
   -h, --help             help for get
       --version string   Version of Resource
 ```